Maël Lépicier

-Maël Lépicier (born 14 January 1986) is a professional footballer who plays for as a centre-back for RJ Rochefort FC.
+Maël Lépicier (born 14 January 1986) is a former professional footballer who played for as a centre-back.
 Born in France, he made 20 appearances for the Republic of the Congo national team between 2011 and 2016.

 Career

 On 1 October 2019, Lépicier signed with Royale Jeunesse Rochefort FC.

 Personal life

 Lépicier is the cousin of the French tennis player Jo-Wilfried Tsonga.